iitimii/iitimii/README.md

 I’m fascinated by phenomena like Hamiltonians, Lagrangians, Lyapunov theory, and even quantum mechanics.
 These are not just math tools to me; they’re clues to how intelligent systems should reason.
 I believe AGI will need strong dynamical priors **— not just data —** to truly grasp the world.
 To learn anything, an agent must predict—and be changed by its prediction errors.

-This belief drives my interest in unconventional ML approaches like dynamic neural networks, liquid networks, and predictive coding.
-General models like Vision-Language-Action models (VLAs) have already shown how learning can solve control problems.
+This belief drives my interest in unconventional ML approaches like dynamic and liquid neural networks, energy-based models, and predictive coding.
+General models like Vision-Language-Action models (VLAs) can solve control problems.
 But I believe we're still scratching the surface.
 The best is ahead, and I want to be part of building it.

 I plan to pursue a PhD after undergrad, to keep learning, building, and contributing to the path toward real-world intelligent systems.